wp-plugins/gallery-bank/readme.txt

 * New Feature : Thumbs are now created by the system itself rather than any 3rd Party script like Timbthumb etc.
 * New Feature : Improved Performance
 * New Feature : Improved Database to manage Gallery Bank
-* New Feature : Indexing on Tables to grad results quickly
+* New Feature : Indexing on Tables to grab results quickly
 * New Feature : Highly Optimized Code
 * New Feature : Responsive Layout
 * New Feature : Easily adaptable environment for any device.
 * New Feature : Bulk Upload of Images
-* New Feature : New Short-code Wizard
 * New Feature : New Short-code Wizard
 * New Feature : Url Redirect to redirect on click of an image.
 * New Feature : Compact Albums